Yonatan-Schrift/Autoclaim-Games/README.md

 # 🎮 Auto Free Game Claimer

-This project automates the process of claiming free games from various platforms (such as Epic Games, Steam, etc.) using browser automation via [Playwright](https://playwright.dev/).
+This project automates the process of claiming free games from various platforms (such as Epic Games, Gog, etc.) using browser automation via [Playwright](https://playwright.dev/).

 ---